xfangfang/PPPwn_cpp/README.md

 1. For `--timeout`, waiting for `PADI` is not included, which allows you to start `pppwn_cpp` before the ps4 is launched.
 2. For `--no-wait-padi`, by default, `pppwn_cpp` will wait for two `PADI` request, according to [TheOfficialFloW/PPPwn/pull/48](https://github.com/TheOfficialFloW/PPPwn/pull/48) this helps to improve stability.
 You can turn off this feature with this parameter if you don't need it.
-3. For `--wait-after-pin`, according to [SiSTR0/PPPwn/pull/1](https://github.com/SiSTR0/PPPwn/pull/1) set this parameter to `20` helps to improve stability (not work for me).
+3. For `--wait-after-pin`, according to [SiSTR0/PPPwn/pull/1](https://github.com/SiSTR0/PPPwn/pull/1) set this parameter to `20` helps to improve stability (not work for me), this option not used in web interface.
 4. For `--groom-delay`, This is an empirical value.
 The Python version of pppwn does not set any wait at Heap grooming, but if the C++ version does not add some wait, there is a probability of kernel panic on my ps4.
 You can set any value within 1-4097 (4097 is equivalent to not doing any wait).
 5. For `--buffer-size`, When running on low-end devices, this value can be set to reduce memory usage.
 I tested that setting it to 10240 can run normally, and the memory usage is about 3MB.
 (Note: A value that is too small may cause some packets to not be captured properly)